-Ideas include visiting museums or art galleries on free days, having a potluck with friends instead of going to a restaurant, watch a movie at home instead of going to the theatres, find deals on Groupon instead of paying full price, go for a hike, etc.
+Ideas include visiting museums or art galleries on free days, having a potluck with friends instead of going to a restaurant, watch a movie at home instead of going to the theater, or having a board game night at home.

-To get the best deal possible on your student loan, I recommend using LendKey.
+To get the best deal possible on your student loan, consider checking out LendKey.
 LendKey can help you save thousands of dollars by refinancing and consolidating your student loans into one manageable loan with a lower interest rate.
 Click here to learn more about how LendKey can help you save money.

 Get into the habit of making at least 1-2 weekends each month a “no spend weekend”.
 This means that you don’t spend money on – you guessed it – anything!

 Read Next: 8 rules for successful no-spend challenge

 Do the No New Clothing Challenge

 Clothing can take a huge dent out of our monthly budget.
 Try to go at least one full month without buying any new clothing for yourself.
 You can read my experience doing the challenge here.

 I hope this list has given you some helpful ideas for you to complete the 12-Week Money Challenge.
 Imagine having an extra $500-$1,000 by Christmas!
 Stay focused on your goals, create an action plan, and make it happen!